Decision title

 Why this works: Model breakdown is the actionable cost dimension for agent-assisted workflows.
 ARCH-016 populated model on every warehouse table, making this chart trustworthy from the first render.

-_report_buckets.py — pure date/bucket helpers (no I/O, no side effects)_report_aggregation.py — all aggregation logic; _apply_token_pricing extracted to eliminate duplication between the warehouse and ledger token paths_report_template.py — the HTML/CSS/JS template string (inert data, no Python logic)html_report.py — thin 37-line facade; public API (aggregate_report_data, render_html_report) unchangedTrade-offs: Three new private modules with underscore-prefixed names.
-Tests import from the sub-modules directly.
+report/buckets.py — pure date/bucket helpers (no I/O, no side effects)report/aggregation.py — all aggregation logic; _apply_token_pricing extracted to eliminate duplication between the warehouse and ledger token pathsreport/template.py — the HTML/CSS/JS template string (inert data, no Python logic)report/html_report.py — thin facade; public API (aggregate_report_data, render_html_report) unchangedThe original split used three underscore-prefixed modules (_report_aggregation.py, _report_buckets.py, _report_template.py) living next to html_report.py at the package root.
+They were later collected into the report/ subpackage so the top-level listing shows a single unit instead of four cross-coupled files.

 Context: Early in the project, external scripts and tests imported symbols directly from cli.py before the module structure was stable.